getsentry/sentry/docs/installation.rst

   SENTRY_CONF=/etc/sentry sentry celery beat

-Make sure to only run one of them at the time or you will see unnecessary extra tasks being pushed onto the queues.
+It's recommended to only run one of them at the time or you will see unnecessary extra tasks being pushed onto the queues but the system will still behave as intended if multiple beat processes are run.
+This can be used to achieve high availability.

 Setup a Reverse Proxy
 ---------------------